-A caregiver is anyone who provides unpaid care and support to an adult friend or family member who:
+You are considered a caregiver when you provide unpaid care and support to an adult friend or family member who:

-Visit the Eligibility page for home and community care services.
+Visit the eligibility for home & community care page.

 Some caregiving days are more difficult than others but there is always a number you can call to talk to someone who's ready to listen.
 The following numbers provide support during all hours of the day.

-(604) 872-1234 - Distress Phone Services provide confidential, non-judgmental, free emotional support, 24 hours a day, 7 days a week, for people experiencing feelings of distress or despair.
+Seniors Distress Line - Distress Phone Services provide confidential, non-judgmental, free emotional support.
+Call (604) 872-1234, available 24 hours a day, 7 days a week, for people experiencing feelings of distress or despair.

-1 (877) 952-3181 - A single provincial phone line will allow you and your family to report concerns about your care.
+Provincial seniors' phone line - Provincial senior's phone line will allow you and your family to report concerns about your care.
 You will be provided with direct support and timely follow-up through to resolution.
-Available Monday to Friday from 8:30 a.m. - 4:30 p.m with the exception of statutory holidays.
+Call 1 (877) 952-3181, available Monday to Friday from 8:30 a.m. - 4:30 p.m with the exception of statutory holidays.